li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 ## Section 4: Conclusion

-Through our exploration and analysis, we found sex, age, years of education, duration of last US immigration and region born to be significant predictors of household income of Mexican immigrant living in California.
-Among these, there are significant interactions between region born and years of education, as well as between region born and duration of last US stay.
+Through our exploration and analysis, we found sex, age, years of education, occupation type, duration of last US immigration and region born to be significant predictors of household income of Mexican immigrant living in California.
+Among these, there are significant interactions between: - age and years of education, - age and documentation type, - documentation type and duration of last US migration, - region born and years of education, - and region born and duration of last US migration.

 From our predictions, we observe a large gender wage gap: the average male has predicted wage of 893.32 USD, whereas the average female has